bhartineetu/Demo-repo/README.md

 # Demo-repo
-It is a demo repo.
+It is a demo repo - delta batch.